 - a.
-The residents of the Lasqueti Island Planning Area prohibit the storage or generation of nuclear materials, nuclear weapons or nuclear energy in the Planning Area. - b.
-The residents of the Lasqueti Island Planning Area oppose Genetically Modified Organisms in the Planning Area, including propagation, cultivation, and raising of genetically engineered plants and animals by persons, firms, or corporations. - c.
-Further to Transport Canada's recognition that Lasqueti Island and its surrounding area have sensitive habitats for birds and other animals; the community asks that aircraft do not fly low over the Lasqueti Planning Area and the islands within it. - d.
-Low Flying aircraft over residential areas of the island are considered intrusive and generate excessive noise that affect residents, the traveling public, and the environmentally sensitive areas of the island; air traffic should be kept at a reasonable height of no less than 610 metres (2000 feet). - e.
-To foster an environment that encourages owners to keep their dogs, domestic pets and livestock under direct control. - f.
-To explore the establishment of a local land trust for multiple uses, including housing services, industry, recreation and conservation. - g.
-The community supports the exploration of a local land trust for multiple uses, including housing services, industry, recreation and conservation. - h.
-The Lasqueti Community Association, in cooperation with other agencies as appropriate, is encouraged to develop local, public education about community vision & objectives, emergency preparedness, including forest fire preparedness, regulations, etc.

-- i.
-The Lasqueti Community Association is encouraged to develop methods for a community-driven dispute resolution process to handle concerns regarding bylaw noncompliance. - j.
-The establishment of a monthly food market / food swap is encouraged.
+The residents of the Lasqueti Island Planning Area prohibit the storage or generation of nuclear materials, nuclear weapons, or nuclear energy is not supported in the Lasqueti LocalPlanningTrust Area. - b.
+The residents of the Lasqueti Island Planning Area oppose Genetically Modified Organisms in the Planning Area, including propagation, cultivation, and raising of genetically engineered plants and animals by persons, firms, or corporations is not supported in the Lasqueti Local Trust Area. - c.
+Further to Transport Canada's recognition that Lasqueti Island and its surrounding area have sensitive habitats for birds and other animals; the community asks that Low flying aircraft over the Lasqueti Local Trust Area do not fly low over the Lasqueti Planning Area and the islands within it.are discouraged. - d.
+Low Flying aircraft over residential areas of the island are considered intrusive and generate excessive noise that affect residents, the traveling public, and the environmentally sensitive areas of the island; air traffic should be kept at a reasonable height of no less than 610 metres (2000 feet). - e.d.To foster an environment that encourages oOwners are encouraged to keep their dogs, domestic pets and livestock under direct control. - f.- To explore the establishment of a local land trust for multiple uses, including housing services, industry, recreation and conservation. - g.e.
+The community Lasqueti Local Trust Committee supports the exploration of the establishment of a local land trust for multiple uses, including housing services, industry, recreation and conservation. - h.f.
+The Lasqueti Community Association, in cooperation with other agencies as appropriate, is encouraged to develop local, public education about community vision & objectives, emergency preparedness, including forest fire preparedness, regulations, etc. - +g.
+The Lasqueti Community Association is encouraged to develop methods for a communitydriven dispute resolution process to handle concerns regarding bylaw noncompliance. - j.h.
+The establishment of a monthly- food market / food swap is encouraged.